 Next Steps & Continuous Monitoring

 Grievances, embarrassment, and disappointment may persist after an employee is terminated.
-When an individual feels ostracized, they may use their former knowledge to regain access to the company and its assets, and even engage in malicious activity.
+When an individual feels ostracized, they may use their former knowledge to regain access to the company and its assets and even engage in malicious activity.
 Examples include exfiltrating data for one’s own advantage, selling trade secrets, leaking personal information (coworkers or customers), or simply using illegitimate access to physically harm an asset.
-Take the recent workplace violence incident at a Kroger in Collierville, Tennessee, for example when a fired contractor walked back into the store shooting 15 people, killing one.
-Or a Florida woman who hacked into her previous employer, a flight school and cleared planes in for maintenance to fly.
+Take the recent workplace violence incident at a Kroger in Collierville, Tennessee, for example, when a fired contractor walked back into the store, shooting 15 people and killing one.
+Or a Florida woman who hacked into her previous employer, a flight school, and cleared planes in for maintenance to fly.

 However, there are ways that employers can avoid these types of situations from happening.
 Where possible, monitoring relevant social media and maintaining alerts in relation to the company may be necessary for a period of time.
 Any mentions of a fired employee making threats should be taken into serious consideration as well as any other news around the individual, such as recent arrests and/or criminal charges.